Choosing a homeschool curriculum can feel like a daunting task. Whether you’re a beginner homeschooler…

-We have used Apologia Science for our homeschool science curriculum for our entire homeschooling journey, which is coming up on 20 years now.
-I have had 3 children go through the high school curriculum and all but my first one have gone through the elementary series.
+We have used Apologia Science for our homeschool science curriculum for our entire homeschooling journey, which is over 20 years now.
+I have had 3 children go through the high school curriculum and most of them have gone through the elementary science curriculum, too.

-Here is my review on this curriculum.
+Here is my review for the Apologia science curriculum.
 I have used it extensively in many settings and would like to let you in on what I know so you can make the best decision for your family.

-Also, Apologia offers much more than just science, however this review will focus on the science only.
+Also, Apologia offers much more than just science, however, this review will focus on the science curriclum only.

 This post contains affiliate links.
 I may make a small commission if you click a link and make a purchase, at no additional cost to you.